 Strangely, despite his ability to hoover up industrial quantities of the white stuff that would make Billy look like a mere dabbler, Bowie still came across as more articulate than his younger Bromley Contingent follower.

 Cocaine adds strife.
-But who would have thunk that spunk Billy would still be twisting the fist in 2019?
+But who would have thunk that spunk Billy would still be twisting the fist all these years later?